Incandescent Light Bulb vs LED Energy Consumption: Which is More Efficient?

 Calculating the Long-Term Savings

-Despite the higher initial cost, LED bulbs offer significant savings over time due to their energy efficiency and longevity.
-Here’s a step-by-step guide to calculate the long-term savings:
+Despite the initial cost, LED bulbs can yield significant savings over time due to their efficiency and durability.
+Here’s a simple method for calculating potential savings:

-1. Determine Your Usage: Calculate the average number of hours per day you use your bulbs.
-For this example, we’ll use 3 hours per day.
+1. Determine Your Usage: Estimate how many hours you use your bulbs daily.
+For this example, we’ll assume 3 hours per day.

 2. Calculate Annual Energy Consumption: